xinqian-mit/API_Phonons/Readme.md

 the dielectric function.
 <br />
 ### Dispersion_Zr_hcp_gap:<br />
 This is a fairly simple example for computing phonon dispersion of hcp-phase of Zr.
-With the jupyter-notebook script for plotting the energy and force by GAP potential vs DFT results, which are in the Zr_hcp_aimd300K_xyz iles.
 <br />
 ### EIM_LattDyn_NaCl:<br />
 This gives example how we can interface lammps and phonopy to perform lattice dynamics based on the EIM potential supported